Yano789/obsidian_notes/Personal Adventures/Linux on Mac.md

 **NOTE: DO NOT RUN BOTH OF THESE AT THE SAME TIME!**

-## Trackpad Optimization
+## Touch pad Optimization
-If your trackpad is being funny, use this optimization https://github.com/tascvh/trackpad-is-too-damn-big
+If your touch pad is being funny, use this optimization https://github.com/tascvh/trackpad-is-too-damn-big

-You can run `sudo evtest` to see which event is your trackpad
+You can run `sudo evtest` to see which event is your touch pad

-Run `sudo  ~/trackpad-is-too-damn-big/build/./titdb -d /dev/input/event#` in your terminal to activate or you can activate it automatically
+Run `sudo  ~/trackpad-is-too-damn-big/build/./titdb -d /dev/input/event#` in your terminal to activate it or you can activate it automatically

 *Note: Replace # with the correct event number of your touchpad*

 ## Something Fun for You!